-Make sure to turn off LP gas at the tank before starting the install.
+: WARNING: Make sure to turn off LP gas at the tank before starting the install.

-Locate the side vent to your refrigerator.
+Locate your refrigerator side vent on the outside of your RV.
+Good idea to take a pic of these wires or label them so you know which goes where when done.
 Take the main 12V wires (RA) loose from your board.
-The wire colors will vary from coach to coach.
-Note: If your wire ends are not insulated, wrap the end in electrical tape so you don't blow the fuse.
+The wire colors will vary from coach to coach, and there is an old style or new style as seen.

+Note: If your

+wire ends are not insulated, wrap the end in electrical tape on positive so you don't blow the fuse.